marzer/tomlplusplus/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Found a bug?
-Help me squash it.
+about: Regular ol' bugs.
 title: ''
-labels: bug
+labels: [ "bug" ]
 assignees: marzer

 ---

 <!--
     Replace the HTML comments below with the requested information.
-    Please DO NOT delete this template and roll your own!
+    Please don't delete this template and roll your own!

     Thanks for contributing!
 -->